probml/probml-notebooks/markdown/python_tutorials.md

-# Python tutorials
+# Useful tutorials on software for ML

+See https://software-carpentry.org/ for many useful tutorials.
-Below we list some excellent tutorials on Python, with a bias towards ones that focus on ML/ datascience.
+We list a few more specific tutorials below, with a bias towards ones that focus on ML/ datascience.

+## Python

+Below we list some excellent tutorials on Python.

 |Link|Notes|
 |-|----|